fbpx

 • Identifying the writer’s claim/view: Such questions are asked to identify the view of a writer whether they agree with the sentence given.

-• Matching Information: These types of questions are required test takes to locate specific information within the given paragraph or text sections.
-They are asked to find the specific detail, example, reason, description, comparison or summary.
+• Matching information: These types of questions are required test takes to locate specific information within the given paragraph or text sections.
+They are asked to find specific details, examples, reasons, descriptions, comparisons or summaries.

 • Short answer questions: In these types of questions, test takes are required to answer a question in short form, in two or three points which are usually related to factual information about the text.

-• Diagram labelling: In diagram labelling questions, test takers are required to complete labels on a diagram which relates to a text description.
+• Diagram labelling: In diagram labelling questions, test takers are required to complete labels on a diagram which relate to a text description.

-• Sentence Completion: In these questions, aspirants are needed to complete the sentences taken from the reading text.
+• Sentence completion: In these questions, aspirants need to complete the sentences from the reading text.

 • Matching sentence ending: In matching sentence ending type of questions, aspirants are given the first half of a sentence based on the text which they have read earlier.
 They are asked to choose the right option to complete it in the best possible way.